-Most recently, Tom introduced IKONIC Chef, a groundbreaking line of chefwear, featuring chef coats that have been designed specifically to address the singular needs of today’s culinary professional, using high-performance, breathable and moisture-wicking fabrics.
+Tom also founded IKONIC Chef, a groundbreaking line of chefwear, featuring chef coats that have been designed specifically to address the singular needs of today’s culinary professional, using high-performance, breathable and moisture-wicking fabrics.
 Tom based the design on textiles available to elite outdoor enthusiasts after realizing the materials have the potential to revolutionize the industry.

 “I’ve been honored to be a part of so many events and causes, and I enjoy experiencing all that Colorado has to offer,” Tom says.
 “But the thing that excites me most is creating a gratifying culinary experience for all of Coohills’ guests.”